gilday/how-to-microservice/README.md

 VirtualBox machine which installs the newly built RPM and runs the daemon.
 VirtualBox forwards traffic from port 8001 to the machine's port 8000 for testing the app e.g. `curl http://localhost:8001/greeting`.

+## docker for container deployments

+Included Dockerfile builds an image runs the fat jar in a docker container